Pisco Sour

 Pisco Sour Cocktail with Angostura Bitters on silver tablet

 The Pisco Sour is a classic Sour cocktail with a long history.
-It is similar to the Whiskey Sour or the Gin Sour and consists of a combination of spirit, fresh citrus juice, simple syrup, and egg white.
+It is made following the classic combination of spirit, fresh citrus juice, simple syrup, and egg white.

-Like with Pisco, the debate about whether this drink has roots in Peru or Chile has been going on for years with no conclusive answer so far.
+Like with Pisco, the debate about whether this drink has roots in Peru or Chile has been going on for years with no conclusive answer as of yet.
 But regardless of its origin, the Pisco Sour is one delicious drink.

 A classic cocktail based on Chilean/Peruvian Pisco.